HawtDogFlvrWtr/puppetfacts/README.md

 ### PullApi
 ![Api](/images/api_json.png)
 ## Known Issues and Limitations
-* PHP permissions must be set as such, that you're able to create local files, and execute a bash script.
+* PHP permissions must be set as such, that you're able to create local files.
-* Currently only works under linux
+* Currently only works under linux. *Now that python requirements have been removed, this may no longer be the case*